hathaway3/dws/README.md

 **Note:** config.xml must be modified to support your configuration before you run DriveWire Java Server.
 See help.xml file for more information on how to configure the server.xml.
 ## Running DriveWire Java Server
-The compiled and ziped DriveWire server will be located under dws/target after the compile is complete copy the DriveWire<version>.zip file to location outside of the dws folder, like your home directory. unzip the DriveWire<version>.zip file and run the correct file to launch DriveWire
+The compiled and ziped DriveWire server will be located under dws/target after the compile is complete Copy the DriveWire<version>.zip file to a location outside of the dws folder, like your home directory.
+Unzip the DriveWire<version>.zip file and run the correct file to launch DriveWire
 Windows:

     dws.bat

 Linux/OSX:

     chmod +x dws.sh
     ./dws.sh